virgile-baudrot/virgile-WS/content/home/about.md

 ## How food webs structure, dynamics and stability are modulated by environmental stressors?

-More specifically, I am a young researcher in *EcoHealth* sciences, and for now I am a postdoc at the CNRS Lab LBBE in the University of Lyon 1.
+More specifically, I am a young researcher in *EcoHealth* sciences, and for now I am a postdoc at [INRA Lab BioSP in Avignon](https://informatique-mia.inra.fr/biosp/accueil) (France).

 I did a PhD at the Université Bourgogne Franche-Comté on *modeling trophic interaction including transfert of biological and chemical contaminants*, with several applications with the parasite *Echinococcus multilocularis*  for the eco-epidemiological part and on *heavy metals* for the ecotoxicological part.